 The well-managed funds, combined with Sean’s success with sales, led to rapid expansion in the research and development sector of the company and its manufacturing capacities.
 Prototypes of the GC2, the 6-volt golf cart battery drop-in replacement were refined as well.
 The team moved into its first office at Longley Lane in Reno where it first began producing batteries on a larger scale and eventually burst at the seams from the amount of demand!

 Riding the successful wave of momentum, Dragonfly Energy focused heavily on expanding the team, marketing, and production efforts, and attended their first trade show in Miami in 2017.
 The company has taken on brand partners to represent the products during their travels across the country and beyond.
-The financial projections created during their experience in the business competitions closely matched actual projections and is something that Denis and Sean take pride in today.

 After all this growth, Dragonfly Energy’s goal is still the same: reducing the cost of lithium and bringing customers efficient and green renewable energy storage.
 As the company produces more technology and leads the way for lithium, it still holds true to its original values.